List of DC Comics characters: V: Virtue

 Virtue (Holly Fields) is a superheroine in DC Comics.
 She first appeared in The Movement #1 (July 2013), and was created by Gail Simone and Freddie Williams II.

 Virtue is a member of the eponymous Movement and a metahuman who can manipulate and draw power from emotions.
 This enables her to increase her physical strength, fly, and become intangible.

 Virtue in other media

 An original incarnation of Virtue, Cecile Horton, appears in the ninth season of The Flash, portrayed by Danielle Nicolet.

 Carla Viti

-Carla Viti is a fictional character appearing in American comic books published by DC Comics.

-Carla Viti was Carmine Falcone's sister who leads the family's branch in Chicago.
+Carla Viti is Carmine Falcone's sister and leads the Falcone family in Chicago.
 She is the mother of Johnny Viti and Lucia Viti.
 Carla was later killed by Holiday.

 Carla Viti in other media

 Carla Viti appears in The Penguin, portrayed by Aleksa Palladino.
-This version is the cousin of Isabella Falcone, the mother of Gia (portrayed by Kenzie Grey), and friend of Sofia Falcone.
-After contributing to Sofia's father Carmine frame her for the murders of several women, Sofia later kills Carla while Gia is taken to Brookside Children's Home by a social worker.
+This version is the cousin of Isabella Falcone, the mother of Gia (portrayed by Kenzie Grey), and a friend of Sofia Falcone.
+After learning that Carla helped Sofia's father Carmine frame her for the murders of several women, Sofia kills her while Gia is taken to Brookside Children's Home by a social worker.

 Johnny Viti

-Johnny Viti is a fictional character appearing in American comic books published by DC Comics.

 Johnny Viti is the nephew of Carmine Falcone, working as an enforcer for the Falcone crime family.